 Look for a dog-friendly campsite to go to or consider camping on BLM land.
 BLM stands for Bureau of Land Management and is presided over by the government, making it public and free for anyone’s use.

 Planning your trip around your dog is important so that you can guarantee that you will be allowed to do everything you want.
 For example, if you intend to visit a National Park, then verify that it is one of the few that will allow dogs to hike with you.
-Acadia and Shenandoah National Parks are the two that are most flexible on their pet policy.

 National Parks aren’t the only great places to explore in the US.
 Branch out and take a trip to a National Forest.
 These almost always allow pets on trails as long as they are on a leash no longer than six feet.

 Read More : How to Pick the Perfect Campsite